Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Proposed Method

-where $(\mathbf{z}_{x}^i,\mathbf{z}_{s}^i)$ is a true sample for which $\tilde{y}=1$.
-Moreover, \method incorporates a predictiveness term to align the sensitive representation $\mathbf{Z}_s$ closely with the given sensitive attributes $\mathbf{S}$.
 Intuitively, accurate prediction of sensitive attributes can enhance the comprehensive understanding of node attributes in latent space and facilitate a clearer distinction between representations associated with sensitive attributes and those that are not.
-The predictiveness loss term can be expressed as:
+Thus, \method incorporates a predictiveness term to align the sensitive representation $\mathbf{Z}_s$ closely with the given sensitive attributes $\mathbf{S}$:

 The overall loss for optimizing $f_{e}$, $f_{a}$ and $f_{x}$ can be defined as:

 where $\alpha$ and $\gamma$ are the weight coefficients to control the impact of the predictiveness and disentanglement terms relative to the variational lower bound term, respectively.